 THE PLASTICS TEAM AT THE ROYAL DEVON AND EXETER HOSPITAL

 The plastics team have been invaluable both in supporting members of staff going out to Uganda to work and train Ugandan hospital staff, and in welcoming staff from Uganda to the Royal Devon and Exeter hospital.
-Thank you to the staff on Abbey ward and to the plastics rehabilitation team.
+Also for collecting equipment to send out to the therapy department at CoRSU.
+Thank you to the plastics rehabilitation team.

 Consultant plastic and reconstructive surgeon, Vikram Devaraj has visited Uganda on several occasions, using his time there to provide training programmes for Ugandan hospital staff, as well as performing surgery and changing the lives of many Ugandan people.
 He also regularly fundraises for the charity by giving talks and presentations to various groups, and participating in sporting events.